8x8’s Phone Service and Contact Centre Solution Gives MOBI Flexibility to Grow

 McCauley adds that even when there is no disaster, it’s beneficial to allow agents to work from home as needed.

 “Sometimes an agent has a family or personal situation that makes it difficult for them to come into the office,” he says.
 “Now they can log in from home and work remotely without leaving their assigned queue.”

 Call Recording and Monitoring Improve Employee Training

 8x8 call recording and monitoring have improved training for MOBI employees, particularly new contact centre agents.

 “Before, we let new agents take actual calls, we have them listen to recorded ones,” explains McCauley.
 “The recordings give them a clear idea of what we expect from them in terms of customer care.”

 Managers can also use 8x8 monitoring tools to listen in—and jump in—if an agent needs coaching or assistance during a call.

 “Before, the only option we had was to put the call on speakerphone so the supervisor could hear what the agent was saying,” says Calhoun.
 “8x8’s monitoring features are much more sophisticated.
 Callers don’t even have to know that a supervisor is listening in.
 But if the supervisor needs to intervene, they can join the call and help the agent out.”

-8x8 API Enables Customized Features
+8x8 API Enables Customised Features

-Liwanag is a big fan of 8x8’s API because it enables customization of standard features.
+Liwanag is a big fan of 8x8’s API because it enables customisation of standard features.
 For example, MOBI used the API to modify the standard contact centre wallboard and create a “call board” instead.”